FPA Publications Editorial Policy

 The mission of the Journal of Financial Planning and related publications is to expand the body of knowledge in the financial planning profession through our editorial content.
 Content includes columns, monthly feature articles, essays and letters to the editor, one-on-one interviews, and the core of the publication, peer-reviewed technical articles.

-The objective of this editorial policy statement is to outline the Journal of Financial Planning’s approach to development and use of content in it and all related publications.
+The objective of this editorial policy statement is to outline the Journal of Financial Planning’s approach to development and use of its content.

 Editorial Topics and Content Sources